-We have an authorized class of preferred stock that may be issued to investors in accordance with applicable rules of offering.
+We have an authorized class of preferred stock that may be issued to investors in accordance with applicable rules of offering and approvals required by FCA regulations.
 This stock is non-voting and may bear dividends.
 There are 8 million shares authorized at \$100 per share.